 Under the PCAM, PGE may share with customers a portion of cost variances associated with NVPC.
-Customer prices can be adjusted annually to absorb a portion of the difference between the forecasted NVPC included in customer prices (baseline NVPC) and actual NVPC for the year, if such differences exceed a prescribed "deadband" limit, which ranges from \$15 million below to \$30 million above baseline NVPC.
+Customer prices can be adjusted annually to absorb a portion of the difference between the forecasted NVPC included in customer prices (baseline NVPC, which is reset annually by means of the AUT filings) and actual NVPC for the year, if such differences exceed a prescribed "deadband" limit, which ranges from \$15 million below to \$30 million above baseline NVPC.
 To the extent actual NVPC, subject to certain adjustments, is outside the deadband range, the PCAM provides for 90% of the excess variance to be collected from, or refunded to, customers.
-Pursuant to a regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for the given year being no less than 1% above the Company's latest authorized ROE, while a collection will occur only to the extent that it results in PGE's actual regulated return actual the Company's authorized ROE.
-The following is a summary of the results of the Company's PCAM as calculated for regulatory purposes for 2023 and 2022:
+Pursuant to a regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for the given year being no less than 1% above the Company's latest authorized ROE, while a collection will occur only to the extent that it results in PGE's actual regulated ROE for that year being no greater than 1% below the Company's authorized ROE.
+The following is a summary of the results of the Company's PCAM as calculated for regulatory purposes for 2024 and 2023:

-• For 2023, actual NVPC was above baseline NVPC by \$5 million, which was within the established deadband range.
+- For 2024, actual NVPC was below baseline NVPC by \$78 million, which was outside the established deadband range.
+Pursuant to the PCAM and related earnings test, because PGE's preliminary regulatory ROE was below 10.5%, there is no estimated refund to customers under the PCAM for 2024.
+A final determination regarding the 2024 PCAM results will be made by the OPUC through a public filing and review in 2025. - For 2023, actual NVPC was above baseline NVPC by \$5 million, which was within the established deadband range.
 Accordingly, no estimated collection from customers was recorded as of December 31, 2023.
-A final determination regarding the 2023 PCAM results will be made by the OPUC through a public filing and review in 2024.

-• For 2022, actual NVPC was above baseline NVPC by \$23 million, which was within the established deadband range.
-Accordingly, no estimated collection from customers was recorded as of December 31, 2022.
+As approved by the OPUC in PGE's 2024 GRC, the RCE mechanism allows PGE to pursue recovery of 80% of costs for RCEs above amounts forecasted in the Company's AUT, with the remaining 20% flowing through operating expenses and subject to the existing PCAM.
+For more on the 2024 RCE, see Note 7, Regulatory Assets and Liabilities in the Notes to Condensed Consolidated Financial Statements in Item 8.-"Financial Statements and Supplementary Data."